 Pollinators need your help.

 You may wonder why anyone would welcome bees into their outdoor living space.
 Relaxation and stinging insects just don’t mix, you may be thinking.
 However, once you realize how valuable bees and other pollinators are and how much they need our help right now, you may reconsider inviting them into your yard.
-Planting Trees that offer pollen and nectar is a simple but effective way to support the efforts of these hard-working and important creatures.
+Planting Trees for pollinators that offer pollen and nectar is a simple but effective way to support the efforts of these hard-working and important creatures.

 What is pollination?

 Pollination is the transfer of pollen grains from the male part of a flower to the female part, thus fertilizing the flower and allowing seed and fruit to form.
 Bees and other pollinators perform this service while collecting flower fuel in the form of pollen (protein) and nectar (carbs).
 Around 80% of the world’s flowering plants depend upon animals for pollination (the others are wind-pollinated).

 It has been estimated that a third of our diet is made up of food or drink that originated from flowers pollinated by animals.
 Pollinators bring us such staples as apples, berries, peaches, cherries, melons, almonds, coffee, and chocolate.

 Pollinators are also crucial to the diets of many animals.
 According to the Xerces Society, 25% of birds and mammals eat animal-pollinated fruits and seeds as a major part of their diet.
 Even the mighty grizzly bear falls in this category!